-You may have to queue outside for a while, please dress warmly.
-There are no refreshments at our centres, so you may wish bring a bottle of water and a snack.
+You may have to queue outside for a while, please dress appropriately.
+There are no refreshments at our centres, so you may wish to bring a bottle of water and a snack.
 Visit the toilet beforehand.

 Please don’t bring anyone else with you, unless you have to.

 You may accompany someone who is having their vaccination, if they cannot attend without your help.
 Once inside the centre, we may ask you to wait in a different area.
 Let us know if they need to be accompanied at all times.